 Note 1(a) confirms that the financial statements also comply with International Financial Reporting Standards as issued by the International Accounting Standards Board.

-The directors have been given the declarations by the chief executive officer and chief financial officer required by section 295A of the or orations ct .
+The directors have been given the declarations by the chief executive officer and chief financial officer required by section 295A of the Corporations Act 2001.

 This declaration is made in accordance with a resolution of the directors.